BT TV packages: get the best deal

 While their choices are rather limited, standard broadband customers can still add some extra channels or services from those we list below.

 At least taking Infinity is no longer a requirement for those who want to be able to watch BT Sport on a decent sized screen.

-All BT TV customers should now be able to watch BT Sports 1 and 2, BT Sport Europe, and ESPN on their TVs, depending on what services are available in the local area.
+All BT TV customers should be able to add the BT Sports channel pack to their TV plan, depending on what services are available in the local area.